02PaulSneha/ClothingStore_Django/README.md

 ## Features

-- **Product Catalog:** Browse a wide range of teas with detailed descriptions, images, and prices.
+- **Product Catalog:** Browse a wide range of cloths with detailed descriptions, images, and prices.
 - **Admin Panel:** Comprehensive backend for managing inventory, orders, and user data.

 ## Installation